-As Barley trots away with the list, heading off to talk to the scientist, the professional spies pace and fret and worry back at HQ.
-The problem is that their list shows the Soviets what they don’t yet know and can’t answer.
-The questions they ask show exactly where their knowledge is; anybody looking at it has a good idea of what the West knows and doesn’t know about Soviet secrets.
+The problem is that anybody looking at this list will gain a good idea of what the West knows–and doesn’t know–about Russia’s secrets.
 And they just handed it to an alcoholic reprobate of unknown allegiance and motivation.
-You’ve seriously got to see this movie (it has the same guy who played Captain Hollister from the BBC series Red Dwarf), so I’m not going to spoil it for you, so just focus on the list of questions.
+You’ve seriously got to see this movie (it has the same guy who played Captain Hollister from the BBC series Red Dwarf).

 When you see a list of questions from someone, remember that these show us not only what the list-maker knows, but does not know as well.
 These show us what the list-maker views as the big problems.
 You can learn a lot about someone’s mindset and worldview by looking at what they regard as the big questions.

 But they also show the willful ignorance that Christian parents must engage in to make the religion make sense.

 The list I found online by apologist Natasha Crain doesn’t ask Christians to learn actual science or history.
 Instead, she wants them to memorize answers to common criticisms of their religion.

 For example, here’s one of her “red-letter” questions, which are the super-most-important ones: